egovernment/eregistrations/README.md

 });
 ```

-Both template and content of function passed to `script` looks as one environment, but mind, that function is serialized to string, injected as content of script element, and then run by the browser as regular _script_.
+Both template script and content of function passed to `script` looks as one environment, but mind, that __script function is serialized to string, injected as content of script element, and then run by the browser__ as regular _script_.
 Therefore at execution time no outer variables are visible to function defined in `script`.
 Body of function is additionally wrapped within immediately executed function (so we work in local scope, not directly in global), and is configured to run in _strict_ mode (of course that affects only modern browsers).

 If we want to pass some values from template scope to script function, we can do it following way: